fairinternal/composable-llm/README.md

 ## Objective

-Push a learning perspective linked with compositionality.

-- Stay grounded by prioritizing experiments first.
-- Stay focus by reasoning with and on LLMs first, notably through math tasks.
+Understand efficient machine learning, first by focusing on "linguistic rules" found by LLMs, later by studying how math could be solved with AI.

 - Ultimatively we would like to shed lights on mechanisms that allow to learn and compose concepts, so to build better reasoning systems.

-TODO:
+- We stay grounded by prioritizing experiments first.
+- We stay focused by reasoning with and on LLMs first, notably through math tasks.

+Code organization:
 - we will keep several sub-repo for different projects, with the aim to have some transversal tools for all of them (experimental setup, models, progress measures...)

+TODo:
+- we need to write a small notes on what are the linguistic rules that we believe LLMs implement: compositionality, Zeillig Harris, ...

 ## Installation